daydreamersjp/opt-coupon-dist/README.md

 Another considerations may come if we:
 - do an adjustment of coupon value.
 This should be followed by the change of conversion probabilities; as a matter of course, it is natural to believe the coupon value changes cause shifts of their conversion probabilities.
 - do a better job in customer segmentation.
 Again this should lead to the redraft of conversion probabilities.
+- take this as a "door-knocking" campaign and believe they will come back more in the future.
+We may be able to take this return-to-shop effect if we incorporate the LTV (Lifetime Value) as a basis of our optimization study.
+Of course, it will require more assumptions and preliminary analyses.
 - grow the customer base.
 This should be more business-driven approach and will need many people got involved but could be fruitful when successful.

 <br />